 In early 2017 I had a strong emotional reaction to the Trump Administration's attempt to limit free press.
-I wanted to create a piece sprinkled with secret messages that could be decoded.
-Naturally, Morse Code came to mind, so I started transcribing all manner of words from Morse Code into rhythms.
-Several of the movements are based on SOS (Save Our Souls ... --- ...).
-Literal messages vary in burn factor and can be found in the score.
+I wanted to create a piece sprinkled with secret messages that could be decoded as a form of retaliation.
+Morse Code came to mind, so I started transcribing sharp, cutting phrases about Trump into rhythms and embedding them into the music.

 In Daydream (2017)

 In DayDream was commissioned by David Veslocki; guitarist, improviser, and producer, for his Carnegie Weill Hall Debut on April 10, 2017.
 The tone of the classical guitar always inspires me to daydream.
 In this programatic piece, the viola and the guitar visit many different places, interacting as two facets of the same creature/thought, often times soaring, laughing, jumping, or arguing with each other.

 Static Link was commissioned by the Talent Education Suzuki School in 2015.
 I wanted to write a piece that would allow students to explore sounds on their instruments that would not normally be covered in their lessons or group classes, essentially creating a brand new musical experience for them.
 These extended techniques, inspired by nature sounds, combine to create unique atmospheres.
 At the time of writing, I was deeply concerned (and still am) about the state of the environment on our tiny planet and only home.

 Savannah Starlight was commissioned for the 10th Anniversary of the founding of the Talent Education Suzuki School in 2014.
 It was premiered at Norwalk City Hall for the Mayor, other notable community members, and a full house in the annual play-down Celebration Concert on Saturday March 14, 2015.